moneylobster/nachi-socket-lib/docs/robot_operation.md

 	* Choose YES.
 * Now the arm is ready for computer control.
 * To stop, press "ENABLE"+"STOP" (top left and top right) to stop the program.
+* OPTIONAL: switch to the usertask window and stop the usertask. ("CLOSE" to switch, "ENABLE"+"STOP" to stop)
+* OPTIONAL: press the E-STOP button on the pendant to shut off the motors.
 * Turn the dial on the pendant and the key on the cabinet back into the teaching mode. (hand icon)
 * Shut off both boxes in the cabinet.